Meaning (psychology): Neuropsychology

-by Walter Jackson Freeman III, an American neuropsychologist, analysed neuroelectrodynamics of the brain and the process of meaning development.
+Walter Jackson Freeman III, an American neuropsychologist, analysed neuroelectrodynamics of the brain and the process of meaning development.
 From his experiments and application of nonlinear dynamics, Freeman described the development of chaotic attractors in neurodynamics as dispositions to attribute a specific set of meanings, with the final decision occurring after the encounter with the events.
 This was in line with Jerome Bruner idea of cognitive hypotheses ("models") that people form when they attribute meaning to objects and events.

 Differential psychology

 Experimental investigation of cognitive biases associated with sex and temperament differences showed that these biologically-based characteristics can influence meaning attribution.